Simba-97/Simba-97/README.md

 - 🔭 I’m currently working at <b>@Klizo Solutions</b>
 - 🌱 I’m currently learning more about Jetpack Compose, Nodejs, React Native.
-- 👯 I’m looking to collaborate on Android, Jetpack, Youtube etc.
+- 👯 I’m looking to collaborate on Android, Jetpack Compose, DSA, Youtube etc.
 - 🤔 I’m looking for help with improving my DSA problem solving skills.
 - 💬 Ask me about Android in general or Jetpack Compose.
 - 📫 How to reach me: Well!
 Now, you have my email id and all the links to my social media handles.
 Go ahead and drop me a message :)